zhiyuoe/shadowagent/docs/design-process.md

 `Asymmetrical information and communication`

 #### Design
 We set up a scenario of Imagining a jungle world where you and your friend are roleplaying two birds.
 You two have to go through a series of stairs to win.
-However, both of you can only see your partner’s stairs ahead, not yourselves’.
+However, both of you can only see your partner's stairs ahead, not yourselves'.
 You must take turns to jump and rely on your partner to give instructions.
 You two are allowed to communicate through limited yet creative methods like sending emojis and making sounds.

 #### Lesson learned